jmgawecki/BarcodeScanner/README.md

 - Integration with AWS Amplify, Data Store
 - Barcode APIs

-The project stores some sensitive data, therefore source code can be shared upon request:)

 Development in progress.
 Will update video presenting the app shortly:)